Who is a Carer?

 This section explains what support is available to you as a carer and where to get it - whether you're a young carer, an adult caring for a child with disability or an adult looking after another adult.

+Please see our section on the left for other useful links, such as Carer's emergency planning which tells you how you can get a Carer's Emergency Card.
 You may also find our Living Well with Technology, Equipment to Help at Home and Technology for independent living pages useful if you're looking for gadgets and equipment for the person you care for.

 Other information and advice